 Part exchange schemes aren’t for everyone.
 For a start, you must be prepared to buy a new-build property.
 If you decide to go ahead, the process tends to be almost identical across the entire industry.

-- Find a new-build home you want — built by a company that offers part exchange
+- Find a new-build home you want — built by a company that offers a part exchange.

 - Accept or decline the developer’s offer.
-Note: any offer will be subject to a satisfactory survey
+Note: any bid will be subject to a satisfactory survey

 - Arrange or confirm your mortgage